 Awareness

 This knowledge is not new.
-It is an important part of the great religions, of many well known philosophies and also of modern psychotherapeutic theories.
+It has been an important part of great religions, of many well known philosophies and also of modern psychotherapeutic theories.
 But ultimately it’s not theoretical teaching that helps us to understand what makes our living more rich and what makes it definitely more poor.
 Life itself is the teacher.
 We learn from the effects of our actions.
 The hard part is to absorb these insights that life conveys.
 It requires conscious effort and a certain self-discipline which may be difficult to achieve in a busy and active life.
 Not even the greatest religions and philosophical teachings have been able to persuade most people, and not even many of their followers, to train conscious self-development to a greater degree.

 If we are interested in contributing to our own development, and want to become more mature and harmonious persons, the training must begin with observing over and over again what is going on within ourselves in the observed moment.
 What then must be noticed is: 1) signals that enter my consciousness through sight, hearing, smell, taste and touch, 2) signals from the body, 3) my thoughts and 4) my emotions.

 This training is not very difficult.
-But it requires one to concentrate a little while on what is going on in the mind and do this so often that it eventually becomes a habit.
+But it requires to concentrate a little while on what is going on in the mind and do this so often that it eventually becomes a habit.

 Awareness of the body

 Training awareness of the body aims at a better understanding of its functions in order to achieve better health and more harmony in our lives.
 So we have to give ourselves more time in paying attention to the body’s signals.
 It should be important for us to know what the body is doing and what it is trying to tell us.
 And this is of course true not only for neutral signals of every day but also for unpleasant messages.
 Only if we understand the body’s messages do we have an opportunity to decide consciously how we should react to them.
 From this point of view it is understandable that some self-overcoming often is required to get to know the body and become friends with it.
 But it’s worth the effort.
 The benefit of being body-conscious is on the one hand that we care more about it during the time we have it at our disposal and on the other hand that our way of behaving in this world becomes more nuanced and thus more harmonious.
-Mind and body are one but for humans they also need some help to stay that way.
+Mind and body are one, but in humans they also need some help to stay that way.
 Besides, we can not actually divorce our body, no matter how much we try to ignore it.
 We will live in a lifelong family quarrel with ourselves if we do not care about our own body and give it our attention and our appreciation.

 Awareness of the mind

 After looking around for a few minutes then close your eyes and listen to all the sounds that come to you.
 Listen without valuing, without judging.
 Just listen.
-Now try to detect odours which may be there, no matter how faint they are.
+Now try to detect smells which may be there, no matter how faint they are.
 And finally, still with closed eyes, try to feel what your sense of touch tells you about your environment.
 Maybe you feel a slight air movement towards your skin, a small vibration in something around you, the warmth of the sun.
 Touch objects around you and concentrate on what you actually feel and not on what you know and what you think.

 Everything is in me